 After a full physical examination along with a complete blood count, biochemistry panel, urinalysis,and fecal exam, the veterinarian will evaluate the results of the diagnostic testing to determine the cause.
 Once a diagnosis has been made, your veterinarian will discuss with you the treatment options available.

 Dogs that are diagnosed with neurological disorders are usually able to be treated with medications to minimize the effects of the disorder.
 Be sure to follow your veterinarian’s instructions carefully to ensure that your dog is receiving the appropriate treatment.

-Toothaches, depending on the severity of the tooth problem, will be treated with pain management medications, antibiotics and possible tooth extraction.
+Toothaches, depending on the severity of the tooth problem, will be treated with pain management medications, antibiotics, dental cleaning and possible tooth extraction.

 Some dogs diagnosed with vision problems will not recover their vision, but you can create an environment where they feel safe and adjust your handling techniques so they are able to acknowledge your presence before you reach for them.

 It can be difficult to prevent neurological problems in your dog, especially if they are inherited.
 Neurological problems from a trauma or illness can also be hard to prevent.
 Have your dog’s eyes checked by a canine ophthalmologist every few years if needed to ensure that there are no significant changes to their vision.
 Also, clean your dog’s teeth regularly.
 If your dog is not cooperative, you will need to have your veterinarian clean your dog’s teeth when calculus has built up.

 Fear can be prevented by providing a positive atmosphere and being a confident leader for your dog.
 A canine behaviorist can work with you and your dog to overcome any fear from past experiences that may be causing your dog to be head shy and jerking their head away from your hand.